DIY Project: How to Install a Portable Air Conditioner in Casement or Crank Windows

 Step 1: Fabricate the Insert

-Be sure to plan out the details before cutting or drilling into the insert before you get to the hardware store.
+Be sure to plan out the details for cutting or drilling before you get to the hardware store.
 Many portable air conditioner manufacturer's recommend that the air conditioning unit be placed as close as possible to the installation site, so that the venting hose doesn't need to be extended.

 This is especially important to think about before you drill a hole in the Plexiglas or Styrofoam.
 An inch one way or the other may impact whether or not the hose can reach the hole that's been drilled.

 Step 2: Installing Your New Insert